 Assistance in learning how to grocery shop in the community as well as other community activities such as going to the bank, library and other places in the community;

-Assistance and prompting with personal hygiene, dressing, grooming, eating, toileting, ambulation or transfers, other personal care and behavioral support needs, and any medical task which can be delegated.
+Assistance and prompting with personal hygiene, dressing, grooming, eating, toileting, ambulation or transfers, other personal care and behavioral support needs, and any medical task that can be delegated.
 However, personal care assistance may not comprise the entirety of this service; and

 Learning how to observe basic personal safety skills in the community.